HandyBananaMan/GMESagaSaved/Superstonk/2021-07-03/DD/posts_markdown/The_Sun_Never_Sets_on_Citadel_--_Part_2.md

 Citadel is [internalizing](https://www.investopedia.com/terms/i/internalization.asp) a substantial volume of transactions from the marketplace.
 It’s conducting the transactions inside its own walls, acting AS the venue in itself.

-###Said another way, Citadel is “black box”-ing the transaction market, and it’s doing so at a [massive volume](https://i.redd.it/drdcsznn0u871.png) - [sauce](https://www.rblt.com/market-reports/let-there-be-light-us-edition-24).
+**Said another way, Citadel is “black box”-ing the transaction market, and it’s doing so at a [massive volume](https://i.redd.it/drdcsznn0u871.png) - [sauce](https://www.rblt.com/market-reports/let-there-be-light-us-edition-24).**

-* *Okay, so it sounds like Citadel is just buying and selling from multiple parties, and making a profit off the spread.
+*Okay, so it sounds like Citadel is just buying and selling from multiple parties, and making a profit off the spread.
 Every firm does that, though, right?
 It’s just arbitrage, it doesn’t make them an exchange.*

-Citadel is offering the features of an exchange, or even benefiting from existing exchanges (i.e. the NBBO, MM powers across multiple exchanges) without any of the regulations of an exchange.
+* Citadel is offering the features of an exchange, or even benefiting from existing exchanges (i.e. the NBBO, MM powers across multiple exchanges) without any of the regulations of an exchange.
 It can offer more products, more easily, more quickly, more cheaply, and more privately than an exchange could.
 It’s so non-competitive that IEX - yeah, the exchange - [wrote about the decline of exchanges](https://medium.com/boxes-and-lines/the-rising-tide-of-broker-costs-and-the-shrinking-pool-of-competitors-40d4d389e59a):

  > “...trends of the past decade have seen a sharp increase in costs to trade on exchanges, a sharp decrease in the number of exchange broker members, and a steady erosion in the ability of smaller or new firms to compete for business.”

-It is doing this at the same time that brokers and even exchanges are relying on Citadel more and more.
-And, by the way - *why are they so reliant on Citadel in the first place?*  Glad you asked.
+* It is doing this at the same time that brokers and even exchanges are relying on Citadel more and more.
+And, by the way - *why are they so reliant on Citadel in the first place?*  Glad you asked...

+&nbsp;

 **Volume is limited.**  So the more volume Citadel takes...